-The applicant and/or the assessor shall be allowed one postponement as a matter of right, the request for which must be made not later than
+The applicant and/or the assessor shall be allowed one postponement as a matter of right, the request for which must be made not later than 21 days before the hearing is schooled to commence

 CACEO Amendment to Manual pp. 97 and 98 (Agenda Item 17) - cont.